Will energy prices fall in 2025?

 (Image credit: © Getty Images/iStockphoto)

-On Tuesday (1 October), the Ofgem energy price cap soared 10% after big increases to wholesale prices.
-The effects of this are set to be even more pronounced for those on low incomes, including pensioners who will miss out on the Winter Fuel Payment.
+On 1 October, the Ofgem energy price cap rose sharply after big increases to wholesale prices.
+The effects of this will be even more pronounced for pensioners who are losing their Winter Fuel Payment this year.

 Subscribe to MoneyWeek